-The College will not tolerate discrimination on the basis of race, national origin, color, religion, sex, age, sexual orientation, disability, marital status, military status, domestic violence victim status or any other status that is prohibited by law.
-Whenever an alleged violation of this policy is brought to the college's attention, an investigation will be undertaken and, if a violation is found, prompt and effective corrective action will be taken.
+Sexual harassment is a form of discrimination prohibited by both state and federal law.
+The college will not tolerate sexual harassment under any circumstances.
+Whenever an alleged violation of this policy is brought to the college's attention, an investigation will be undertaken and, if a violation is found, prompt corrective action will be taken.
 All members of the college community should contact the appropriate college office, as set forth below, if they believe a violation of this policy has occurred.

-Discrimination complaint of a faculty member, administrator, employee or trustee by a contractor, guest, faculty member, administrator, employee or trustee:
+Harassment complaint of a faculty member, administrator, employee or trustee by a contractor, guest, faculty member, administrator, employee or trustee: